 Canadian politics don’t usually make front page news around the world.
-In recent years, two news stories became exceptions that proved this rule: the antics of then-Toronto mayor Rob Ford in 2013, and then-new Canadian Prime Minister Justin Trudeau’s pithy response to questions about gender parity in his cabinet – “Because it’s 2015.”
+In recent years, two news stories became exceptions that proved this rule: the antics of then-Toronto mayor Rob Ford in 2013 and, two years later, new Canadian Prime Minister Justin Trudeau’s pithy response to questions about gender parity in his cabinet – “Because it’s 2015.”
 Many left-leaning Canadians considered these stories among the lowest lows and the highest highs of recent Canadian political history.
 Joining the ranks of those exceptions is now a new low.
 On September 18, revelations that Prime Minister Trudeau donned brownface in 2001 quickly appeared as the lead story on news websites in the United States and Britain.

-Heading into the current federal election, many Canadians considered Trudeau a leader in terms of embracing diversity and championing reconciliation with Canada’s First Nations.
+Heading into the current federal election, many Canadians have applauded Trudeau as a leader who embraces diversity and champions reconciliation with Canada’s First Nations.
 His cabinet, unveiled in November 2015, included Canada’s first Muslim minister, as well as four members of Sikh origin.
 And Trudeau became a vocal champion and active agent of reconciliation between the Canadian government and the country’s First Nations.
-That Trudeau successfully cast himself as a leader who empathized with and understood the challenges facing Canadians from all walks of life testified to his skills as a politician capable of embodying a modern and seemingly “woke” style of leadership.
-Moreover, this approach rarely reminded constituents that his background is, in many ways, strikingly different from that of most Canadians.
+That Trudeau successfully cast himself as a leader who empathized with and understood the challenges facing diverse Canadians testifies to his skills as a politician.
+His approach rarely reminded voters that his background is, in many ways, strikingly different from that of most Canadians.

 The same night that Time broke the story that Trudeau wore brownface in 2001 at an “Arabian Nights” school event in Vancouver, British Columbia, where he was a teacher, Trudeau, who is currently running for reelection, addressed reporters between campaign stops.
 He admitted that he was the man in the photograph, and, when asked by a reporter if this was an isolated incident, Trudeau admitted a second incident: “When I was in high school I dressed up at a talent show and sang ‘Day-O’ – with make-up on.”

 As journalists have since noted, “Day-O” is a Jamaican folk song that the Jamaican-American singer and actor Harry Belafonte released and popularized in 1956.
 “Day-O” is not just any song.
 With “Day-O,” Belafonte introduced Americans to calypso, a genre of Afro-Caribbean music.
 Although American folk music began experiencing a revival in the mid-1950s, Caribbean folk songs had not yet crossed over into the American musical mainstream.
 In addition, Belafonte performed “Day-O” at a time when African Americans battled segregation and discrimination at home.
 And Belafonte was and is not just any singer.
 When he released “Day-O,” Belafonte was one of the few black stars in Hollywood.
 He went on to support the civil rights movement financially, help organize the 1963 March on Washington, and serve as one of Dr. Martin Luther King’s closest confidants.
-Trudeau’s decision to don blackface to sing “Day-O,” of all songs, as Belafonte, of all people, was particularly insulting to the history of black representation and civil rights.
+Trudeau’s decision to don blackface to sing “Day-O,” of all songs, as Belafonte, of all people, updated the racist — and by then taboo — practice of blackface minstrelsy to include and denigrate a civil rights icon.

 On September 19, the day after Time’s story and Trudeau’s hastily organized press conference (in which he used the term “make-up” rather than “blackface”), media outlets published a photograph of Trudeau in that high school performance.
 In addition, Canada’s Global News uncovered a video of Trudeau – on a separate occasion – wearing blackface a third time.
 In the video, Trudeau hams for the camera while wearing dark make-up on his face, neck, arms, and legs.